 Dwayne Spikes, Learning & Development Specialist

 Dwayne is a former US Marine who joined the Institute as a Learning & Development Specialist in 2018.
 Prior to joining the Institute team, Dwayne served as a Recovery Coach.
 In that role, he engaged veterans struggling with emotional and psychological distress, mental health and substance use challenges.
 He supported his peers to get necessary healthcare, acquire a source of income to be able to live independently, and secure permanent housing.
-Dwayne has stood beside individuals as they pursued recovery-to live meaningful and respectful lives as they transitioned back into their communities as productive citizens.
-In addition, Dwayne has served as Corporate trainer at a major telecommunications firm.
+Dwayne has stood beside individuals as they pursued recovery-to live meaningful and respectful lives as they transitioned back into their communities as productive citizens and currently serves on the Board of Directors for Pathways to Housing in Philadelphia.
+In addition, he has served as Corporate trainer at a major telecommunications firm.
 Dwayne is a CPS and a WRAP facilitator.
 He is a graduate of Montclair High School located in his native state of New Jersey.
 He attended North Carolina Central University and is a proud graduate of the US Marine Corps Non-Commissioned Officer Leadership Academy.

 Matthew Watman, BS, Program Analyst

 Matthew loves working with numbers and figuring out the stories they can tell.
 He believes in the power of using data to make informed decisions for the common good.
 Matthew identifies as a person with lived experience with a mental health condition and was thrilled to learn about the recovery movement when he joined The Institute for Recovery and Mental Health Partnerships in 2017.
 As the Institute’s Program Analyst, Matthew manages all data-driven processes such as tracking training participation, testing and sending the Institute's marketing communications, creating and deploying surveys, managing MHP’s Learning Management System, and combining, visualizing, and analyzing gathered data in engaging ways.
-Matthew holds a BS in Brain and Cognitive Sciences from the University of Rochester and plans to return to school part-time to obtain his masters in Data Science in the near future.
+Matthew holds a BS in Brain and Cognitive Sciences from the University of Rochester.